-Add a new event - a countdown timer to our game, our game should have a 40 second limit.
+Add a new event - a countdown timer can be added to our game.
+Our game should have a 40 second limit.

 Hint - The countdown code can be found in the info section.

 Task 7 - Add walls by editing the 'tilemap'